aiforged/docs/docs/custom-service-code/basemodule/work-item-related-methods.md

 * Simple, fair distribution when no performance routing is required.
 * As a fallback when KPI or throughput data is unavailable.

-Tip:
+!!! tip

-* Always guard against a null result if the filtered list is empty.
+    Always guard against a null result if the filtered list is empty.

 ***